aiven/terraform-provider-aiven/docs/guides/install-terraform-v012.md

 }
 ```

 Then, initialize your Terraform workspace by running `terraform init`.
-If your Aiven provider is located in the correct directory, it should successfully initialize.
+If your Aiven Provider for Terraform is located in the correct directory, it should successfully initialize.